zkoss/zk-mvvm-book/syntax/databindingglobalcommand.md

 If you use this binding with a local command binding, remember that local command is always executed first.

-You can pass arbitrary arguments in key-value pairs with comma separated.
+You can pass arbitrary arguments in comma-separated key-value pairs.

 ***[arbitraryKey]=[EL-expression]***

-It's key-value pairs basically.
+Basically, it uses key-value pairs.
 You can write multiple key-value pairs with different key names.

 An EL expression without key is set to a default key named **"value"** implicitly.

-Due to each annotation has different functions, some annotations may ignore key-value pair expression other than default key, e.g.@id.
+Since each annotation has different functions, some annotations may ignore key-value pair expressions other than default key, e.g.@id.

 ***[arbitraryKey]***

-It could be any name, it's used as a key for parameter related Java annotation in a ViewModel.
+It could be any name; it's used as a key for parameter related Java annotation in a ViewModel.

 Example
 =======